Screening

 • Eligibility: Offered to women aged 25 to 64.

-• Method: The screening involves taking a sample of cells from the cervix (smear test) to check for abnormal cells and HPV (Human Papillomavirus).
+• Method: the screening involves taking a sample of cells from the cervix; a smear test.
+This checks for abnormal cells and HPV (Human Papillomavirus).

 • Frequency: